Compare And Contrast Temperature And Heat

 Understanding internal energy helps clarify the relationship between temperature and heat.
 Internal energy (U) is the total energy of a system, including the kinetic and potential energies of its particles.
 Temperature is directly related to the average kinetic energy component of internal energy.

 Heat is the transfer of energy that changes the internal energy of a system.
-When heat is added to a system, it can increase the kinetic energy of the particles (raising the temperature) or increase the potential energy (causing a phase change).
+When heat is added to a system, it can increase the kinetic energy of the particles (raising the temperature) or increase the potential energy (causing a phase change) That's the part that actually makes a difference..

 The first law of thermodynamics formalizes this relationship: